Cancer Treatment and Female Fertility Preservation

 Fertility preservation before undergoing cancer treatments

-Embryo freezing preserves a woman’s fertility by creating an embryo through IVF before treatment.
-Creation of an embryo requires sperm, so for women without a partner this may not be an option.
+- Embryo freezing preserves a woman’s fertility by creating an embryo through IVF before treatment.
+The creation of an embryo requires sperm, so for women without a partner this may not be an option.